Investors sell shares worth $490 mln in troubled NMC Health

 NMC, the largest private healthcare provider in the United Arab Emirates, said last month it would launch an independent review of its finances following criticism by the short-selling firm.

-That move helped NMC recover some of the sharp losses inflicted by the Muddy Waters' report.
+The move helped NMC recoup some of the sharp losses inflicted by the Muddy Waters' report, which revealed that it had acquired a short position in the healthcare group, and also questioned the value of its assets and cash balance.

+Short selling involves borrowing an asset and selling it with the aim of buying it back at a cheaper price and making a profit.

-Shares in NMC, which denied the allegations, have slumped more than 40% since the short-selling firm revealed it had acquired a short position in the company.
+Shares in NMC, which denied the allegations, have slumped more than 40% since the report was launched.

 ($1 = 0.7624 pounds)